 You’ve got a quote.
 It looks reasonable.
 Before you sign, ask these five questions.
 The answers tell you a lot about whether this MSP is thinking clearly.

-1. What specific SLA do we have, and what happens when you miss it?
+1. What specific SLA do we’ve, and what happens when you miss it?
 An SLA should specify response times and resolution targets for different issue severities.
 Critical issues should have a 1-to-2-hour response time.
 If they won’t commit to specifics, that’s a red flag.
 And if they miss the SLA, there should be a service credit.
 Usually 5 to 10% of monthly fees.
 If you get nothing when they miss it, the SLA is a nicety, not a commitment.

 2. How is escalation handled, and who do I talk to if I’m unhappy?
 You shouldn’t have to fight through a helpdesk to reach someone who can actually make decisions.
 There should be a clear escalation path: frontline support to a supervisor, supervisor to a senior engineer or account manager, account manager to an executive who actually responds.